 Would you like a more in-depth breakdown and comparison of tools for recording, editing, and conferencing?
 Use this Comparison Chart.

-- Complete a Blackboard (Bb) Basics Training Course to build a foundation for using Blackboard to support teaching and learning.
+Complete a Blackboard (Bb) Basics Training Course to build a foundation for using Blackboard to support teaching and learning.
 This is an asynchronous, self-paced course.
 On average, it takes about 2-4 hours to complete.
-Most modules have video tutorials, help guides and links to web resources.
+Most modules have video tutorials, help guides, and links to web resources.
 You will receive a certificate upon successful completion.
 Additionally, you may choose to review Lehman's customized Blackboard Tutorial to get familiar with some of the features available before or after completing the Blackboard (Bb) Basics Training Course.

-- Complete an Online Course Readiness Review.
+Complete an Online Course Readiness Review.
 This interactive form enables you to review your course to ensure that essential course design elements are in place to support student learning.
-The Office of Online Education can provide feedback, guidance, and further assist you with the online course design.
+The Office of Online Education can provide feedback, and guidance, and further assist you with the online course design.
 We invite you to complete the Online Course Readiness Review for each online/hybrid course you teach.

-- Get Students Ready for Online Learning.
-Lehman College Online Student Orientation “Are You Ready?” is a one-hour, asynchronous, self-paced, non-credit online course, designed to help students get oriented with the Blackboard environment, and assists students in developing the necessary technology proficiency.
+Get Students Ready for Online Learning.
+Lehman College Online Student Orientation “Are You Ready?” is a one-hour, asynchronous, self-paced, non-credit online course, designed to help students get oriented with the Blackboard environment, and assist students in developing the necessary technology proficiency.
 The orientation provides an overview of the core elements of an online course and prepares students for online learning.
 Students receive a certificate upon successful course completion.
 You might have students submit this certificate as proof of completion.